flybywiresim/website/src/posts/development_notam-2022-02.md

 The autopilot system has been improved in mode initiation and laws.

 Several changes have been made around the arming and engaging of ALT and ALT*.
-The conditions when ALT is arming or engaging have been reworked, ALT* is now inhibited 3 s after changing the FCU altitude and overshoots of the target altitude are now also covered in a realistic way.
+The conditions when ALT is arming and engaging have been reworked.
+ALT* is now inhibited 3 s after changing the FCU altitude and overshoots of the target altitude are now also covered in a realistic way.

 The target load factors that are used to guide the aircraft have now been separated for every law and situation.
-As an example, the V/S mode usually uses a load factor target of 0.05 g but in case of level off request it uses now 0.1 g.
+As an example, the V/S mode usually uses a load factor target of 0.05 g but in case of level off request it uses now 0.1 g (i.e. you push the V/S knob on the FCU).

 The improved Speed/Mach law is already presented in the NOTAM of September.
-The video in the NOTAM showed what would happen when there is no longer a sufficient thrust energy for a climb.
-In this case, the aircraft would descend and maintain speed.
 The Speed/Mach law has been extended with further edge cases.
-Further, the minimum vertical speed limitations in case of Open Descend (OP DES) or Open Climb (OP CLB) have been adjusted.
+The minimum vertical speed limitations in case of Open Descend (OP DES) or Open Climb (OP CLB) have been adjusted.
 For example, if the ATHR is turned off and manual full thrust is given, then the aircraft would continue to descend at a minimal rate, but still accelerate.

 It turned out that on a rejected take-off when putting thrust levers to idle, the modes SRS and RWY do not automatically disengage.
 To disengage them, both flight directors need to be turned off and on again.
 The HDG / TRK law has been improved in terms of bank angle limit for changes up to 10° in course.

-Finally, for Autoland the LOC ALIGN and ROLL OUT laws have been tuned and improved.
+Finally, for Autoland the LOC ALIGN, FLARE and ROLL OUT laws have been tuned and improved.
+For the FLARE law a new filter has been designed and implemented that improves detection of vertical speed relative to the ground using the radio altimeter.
+Such a filter is needed to ensure good performance on sloped runways.
+The result is, that the A32NX is now capable of doing approaches on runways with pre-threshold terrain profiles that can induce abnormal landing system performance.
+A special operational test and evaluation program is required before approving any CAT III operations for real aircraft on these type of runways.
+One very prominent example is KSEA 16R.

 #### Autothrust

 In relation to the autopilot system, the thrust transitions in case of (OP) CLB / DES have been improved.
+The SPEED / MACH law of the Autothrust system has been improved especially for approach phase so that engines react more quickly to better ensure speed is kept in a range of -5 to + 10 kn of target approach speed (V_APP).

-We have improved theIn relation to the engines, the thrust limits have been improved.
+In relation to the engines, the thrust limits have been improved.
 This applies to thrust limits itself but also to the interaction with CLB limit in case of take offs performed with a FLEX temperature being set.
 Furthermore, the N1 base loop controller has been improved to better achieve N1 target although this does not work out in all cases.
 For this reason, the engine model and thrust limits will get further accuracy improvements which are in work already.

 Last but not least, it turned out that ATHR arming is related to SRS engagement.
 In case of SRS not engaging on take off, the ATHR will not be armed.
 Keep this in mind when you take off with a V2 speed not being set.